Mbed-TLS/TF-PSA-Crypto/README.md

 If you already invoked cmake and want to change those settings, you need to remove the build directory and create it again.

-Note that it is possible to build in-place; this will however overwrite the provided Makefiles (see `scripts/tmp_ignore_makefiles.sh` if you want to prevent `git status` from showing them as modified).
-In order to do so, from the PSA-Crypto source directory, use:
+Note that it is possible to build in-place, use:

     cmake .
-    make

-If you want to change `CC` or `CFLAGS` afterwards, you will need to remove the CMake cache.
-This can be done with the following command using GNU find:

-    find . -iname '*cmake*' -not -name CMakeLists.txt -exec rm -rf {} +

-You can now make the desired change:

-    CC=your_cc cmake .
     make

 Regarding variables, also note that if you set CFLAGS when invoking cmake,